 Two options of the contact element material model are available.
-One may select either the elastic model with the possibility of plotting contact stresses while assuming the elastic behavior along the interface or the plastic model.
+One may select either the elastic model with the possibility of plotting contact stresses while assuming the elastic behavior along with the interface or the plastic model.
 The plastic model is based on the classical Mohr-Coulomb model extended by including the tension cut-off.

 This model is therefore well suited when modeling tensile separation.
-In certain applications such as sheeting structures this model is vital for receiving meaningful predictions of the soil and structure response.
+In certain applications such as sheeting structures, this model is vital for receiving meaningful predictions of the soil and structure response.

 The basic model parameters are the cohesion c, coefficient of friction μ and angle of dilation ψ.
 The parameters c and μ can be specified also indirectly by reducing the soil strength parameters c and tan(φ) of adjacent to the contact.
 If the contact is assumed between two soils (rocks) then the one having smaller values of c and φ is used in the reduction step.